django/dsf-working-groups/README.md

 ## Current Active Working Groups

+- [Accessibility](active/accessibility.md) — encourages projects maintained by the Django Software Foundation to be accessible to as many people as possible.
+- [Artificial Intelligence](active/ai.md) — researches opportunities and challenges that come from adoption of Artificial Intelligence by Django users and developers.
 - [Code of Conduct](active/code-of-conduct.md) — handles reports of violations to the Django Code of Conduct.
 - [Events support](active/events-support.md) — supports organizers of Django-related events globally, including DjangoCon conferences.
 - [Fellowship](active/fellowship.md) — manages the operation of the Django Fellowship program.